MonishLokhande/MDRS_monitoring_overlay/README.md

 Accessery files
   - When you add your code to the pico make sure to also add
-      - networkInfo.py
+      - securityInfo.py
       - txtLog.html
   - txtLog.html is the website that will be displayed on the server and is in the repo
-  - networkInfo.py is a 2 line file ignored by git you'll create yourself, it's what allows the pico to connect to the local wifi ssid = "wifi name"
+  - securityInfo.py is a 4 line file ignored by git you'll create yourself, it's what allows the pico to connect to the local wifi and provides security to the website we'll be hosting.
+The file should only contain the following three lines ssid = "wifi name"

-      password = "wifi password"
+      wifi_password = "wifi password"

+      website_password = "website_password"

 #### Port Forwarding
 TODO